6 Hours

 5. Solar Alignment:

-Visiting the Abu Simbel Temples offers a captivating journey into ancient Egyptian history, art, and engineering prowess, showcasing the enduring legacy of Ramses II and the dedication to preserving Egypt’s cultural treasures.
+Visiting the Abu Simbel Temples as part of the Abu Simbel Day Trip from Aswan by Flight offers a captivating journey into ancient Egyptian history, art, and engineering prowess, showcasing the enduring legacy of Ramses II and the dedication to preserving Egypt’s cultural treasures.

 Sunblock & Sunglasses